- Printed on 300gsm FSC certified paper

 - A3 Framed with mount: 32.5 x 45cm

-Part of a collection of over 200 location prints, you could buy a set of LucyLovesThis city prints to create a personalised wall art journey, choosing your hometown, the city where you went to university and your favourite holiday destination.
+This print is part of a collection of over 200 locations ranging from Jedburgh to Greenwich, you could buy a set of LucyLovesThis prints to create a personalised journey of the places that are special for you.
+Whether it’s the place you were born, went to university, bought your first house or your favourite holiday destination.

 All of our prints are designed and made in Britain.

 Your print is carefully packaged in a biodegradable cello bag, before being mailed in a sturdy envelope.

 Your print is carefully wrapped in recycled corrugated cardboard then packaged in a cardboard box.
 We offer a full professional framing service for our prints with the option of an A4 or A3 size frame.
 They are made from solid wood and handmade in the UK.
 We use high-quality acrylic glazing that is indistinguishable from glass and is a safe option for hanging artwork.

 Add an extra layer of love and gift wrap your print in our exclusive LucyLovesThis tissue paper.
 If you've chosen one of our items as a gift, enter the recipient's address at checkout and we'll send it straight to them.